vitordcgomes/AI-travel-agent/README.md

   - 5.1.
 Head to the ECR Repository > View Push Commands.
       - Copy and paste the push commands into your terminal.
-      - At this point, make sure to build, tag and push everytime there's a change to the code.
-Also, don't forget to deploy the new image to the Lambda function.
+      - At this point, make sure to build, tag and push your image everytime there's a change to the code.
+Also, don't forget to deploy the new image to the Lambda function aswell.

 </details>